akilli/editor/README.md

 ### Text-level elements

-Each text-level element registers a keyboard shortcut in the form `Alt` + `Shift` + a letter.
+Each formatting command registers a keyboard shortcut in the form `Alt` + `Shift` + a letter.
 If you hover a formatbar button for such a text-level element, the actual keyboard shortcut will be shown.
+Using such a shortcut will execute the corresponding command.

+In addition to that, you can also doubleclick on a text-level element to execute the corresponding command.

+In both cases, executing the command will either open the corresponding dialog in case the elements allows attributes or remove the formatting text-level element.

 ## Usage